learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 ## Managing cloud providers' services

-There are two main kinds of application that you can deploy in Kubernetes: stateless and stateful apps.
+Generally, there are two kinds of applications that you can deploy in Kubernetes: stateless and stateful applications.

 Stateless applications don't hold any state and are an excellent use case for Kubernetes.